charlie-vf/the-hobbit-game/README.md

 The first battle contains prerequisite dialogue before the User is presented with another abcd option.
 The success of this battle is based on which weapon was chosen - each option corresponds with only one weapon.
 If the User chooses incorrectly, they will sustain an injury, which is added to their inventory.

 ![First Battle](docs/first-battle.png)

+### **Post First Battle**

+Following this, the User is presented with another y/n option.
+Choosing correctly will progress the game, choosing incorrectly will result in a game over.

+### **Second Battle**

+The second battle begins with dialogue dependent on whether an injury was sustained in the previous battle or not.
+After, the User is presented with a y/n option.
+The success of this battle is based on the weapon and injury-status of the User's character.
+Choosing incorrectly will result in a game over.

+### **Post Second Battle**

+This post-battle does not contain any input requirements for the User.
+If they chose incorrectly in the past two battles, the User will be reminded of their weapon and character's accumulated traits.
+If the User chose correctly in the past two battles, they will be informed of their current success.

+### **Third Battle**

+The third battle presents the User with another y/n response.
+There are two potential game over paths here, dependent on the User's choice of weapon and responses in this battle and the previous ones.
+The User can acquire up to two negative traits and one positive trait.

+### **Post Third Battle**

+Before entering the final battle, the User is reminded of their characters weapon and any traits they have acquired along the way.

+### **Fourth Battle**

+The fourth, and final, battle has a number of paths dependent on how the User has faired so far.
+Regardless of path, the User will be presented with an abc response.
+The choice will either lead to victory, or a game over.

+### **Fourth Battle End**

+If the User survives the final battle, they will be congratulated, with the final line of dialogue hinting at more battles to come.

+## **Testing & Validation**